 on a target range, or

-while conducting authorized ballistic tests, or
+while conducting authorized ballistics tests, or

-as authorized by City of Hastings Police Department General Order concerning dangerous or suffering animals; or
+as authorized by the City of Hastings Police Department General Order concerning dangerous or suffering animals; or

-Has, as determined only by employee’s department head, or the City Administrator, engaged in an act or omission related to the performance of the job, whether committed on or off duty, that logically requires or justifies testing, revealed clear and compelling necessity by the nature of the incident.
+Has, as determined only by the employee’s department head, or the City Administrator, engaged in an act or omission related to the performance of the job, whether committed on or off duty, that logically requires or justifies testing, revealed clear and compelling necessity by the nature of the incident.

+Reasonable suspicion may be based upon, but is not limited to, facts regarding appearance, behavior, speech, breath, odor, possession, proximity to or use of alcohol, drugs or cannabis or containers or paraphernalia, poor safety record, excess absenteeism, impairment of job performance, or any other circumstances that would cause a reasonable employer to believe that a violation of the city’s policies concerning alcohol, drugs or cannabis may have occurred.
+These observations will be reflected in writing on a Reasonable Suspicion Form.

 Required Random Drug and Alcohol Testing for City Employees with Commercial Driver’s Licenses—City of Hastings employees who are required to possess a valid commercial driver’s license as a condition of their employment position are subject to applicable State or Federal random drug testing requirements as established and adopted by the City of Hastings.